cdavidmaxey/cdavidmaxey.github.io/_posts/2016-10-02-Collaborative-and-Proactive-Solutions-problem-solving.md

 title: "Collaborative & Proactive Solutions: Problem-solving with your child"
 description: "Collaborative & Proactive Solutions is an empirically-supported, non-punitive, non-adversarial model for problem solving challenging behavior with kids."
 tags:
-- Collaborative & Proactive Solutions
-- Behaviorally Challenging Kids
-- Alternative to Punishments
+- Books for Parents
+- Books for Teachers
 ---
 <blockquote><div>
 <p>Are we treating chronically misbehaving children as though they don’t want to behave, when in many cases they simply <i>can’t</i>?
 That might sound like the kind of question your mom dismissed as making excuses.
 But it’s actually at the core of some remarkable research that is starting to revolutionize discipline&hellip;.</p>